RaulGalindoIIMAS/RaulGalindoIIMAS.github.io/pt/_posts/2022-12-10-survey-computer-gene-expression.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_survey_computer_gene_expression
-title: Artículo sobre algoritmos computacionales en expresión de genes
+title: Artículo sobre algoritmos en datos de expresión de genes

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml